LikeRudin/learning-typescript/nomad-lecture/03_functions/04conclusion.md

     }
 }

-// we can seperate type in generic for FoodFighter
+// we can seperate type from generic in FoodFighter

 type FoodFighterExtraInfo = {
     favFood: string